riceissa/issarice.com/pages/cognito-mentoring.md

 To be sure, I think I am one of the mentees that benefited most from Cognito Mentoring.
 For example, I think that, although my friend who contacted CM along with me benefited from the service, she did not get as much out of it as I did---in other words, I think that she would have pretty much ended up at the same place regardless of the mentoring, whereas in my case, I think that my output and impact on the world would have been much less without CM.
 I'm not sure there is a definite reason for this difference, other than that I "clicked" with the ideals behind CM.

+# External links

+- Almost exactly one year after I first emailed Cognito Mentoring, I [answered](https://www.quora.com/One-year-on-how-has-Cognito-Mentoring-benefited-you) the Quora question "[One year on, how has Cognito Mentoring benefited you?](https://www.quora.com/One-year-on-how-has-Cognito-Mentoring-benefited-you)" by quoting from this page (as the page was at the time).